Whence the name "Parson's Nose"?

 We pride ourselves on making theater in a different way.
 We create a social experience, serving wine and homemade cookies.
 We pay our artists – not what they’re worth, certainly, but above Actors Equity union “scale”.
 To date we have introduced fun, condensed, broad-stroke, professional comedies by Shakespeare, Molière, Goldoni, Shaw, Belasco, Grimm, Hans Andersen, Goldsmith, Perrault, Boucicault and others, delighting over 80,000 Angelenos.
 We have introduced The Women's Project, exploring new plays by, about and for women, and a New Plays Workshop for the works of tomorrow.

 During CoVid PNT reassessed its mission and came up with a most exciting response.
 Taking a clue from the old Orson Welles Mercury Theater of 1940s radio, we took our Readers' Theater Series - actor, script and audience - and transformed it into a new entity which we love - The Parson's Nose Radio Theater.
-Throughout the pandemic the company has continued to record remotely, edit and produce in podcast form 45 episodes of radio drama, including works by Shakespeare, Hans Andersen, Chekhov, Kathrine Kressmann Taylor, Edgar Allan Poe, Charles Dickens and others.
+Throughout the pandemic the company has continued to record remotely, edit and produce in podcast form 51 - to date - episodes of radio drama, including works by Shakespeare, Hans Andersen, Chekhov, Kathrine Kressmann Taylor, Edgar Allan Poe, Charles Dickens and others.
 It allows us to reach a national audience, available free of charge, 24/7 on iTunes, Spotify, or our website www.parsonsnose.com.
 Through it the company can explore a myriad of stories, playing a multitude of characters.
-We shall continue our podcasts, even as we return to live performance in this our 21st season.
+We shall continue our podcasts, even as we return to live "radio style", script-in-hand performance in this our 23rd season.

-Thanks to your help these timeless stories will live, and grow.
+With your support these timeless stories will live, and grow.